Podcasts for Caregivers

 44:30 Pamela D. Wilson: Being an advocate for elderly loved ones leads to the caregiving program called Why is Patient Education and Engagement so Important?
 This is another favorite podcast for caregivers that is so important.
 On this program is an interview with Dr. Mayer Davidson, who talks about diabetes prevention and management.
 As we’ve learned from the coronavirus, people with chronic conditions, including diabetes, are more susceptible to the coronavirus and other illnesses.
 Many consumers don’t even realize that they have diabetes because they don’t attend regular doctor appointments.
 My mission in providing caregiving programs and podcasts for caregivers is to increase knowledge about health and the risks of chronic disease so that fewer people become sick so that fewer people suffer from poor health and are diagnosed with chronic disease, and if our elderly parents have a chronic disease, we know what to do.

 45:27 Pamela D. Wilson: Because of my work doing this for more than 20 years, I’ve seen how poor health affects daily lives, and I know that a lot of this can be prevented when we become aware of the consequences of not taking care of health.
 My mom died at the young age of 69 because she didn’t know how her daily habits resulted in severe life-altering health changes.
 Watching her become sick and die is one reason that I am inspired to create this variety of caregiving programs.
-This radio program and podcast for caregivers, my Caring for Aging Parents blog, my caregiving library, Caregiving TV on the Roku Channel, I stay busy, on all of these.
+This radio program and podcast for caregivers, my Caring for Aging Parents blog, my caregiving library, Caregiving TV on my YouTube Channel, I stay busy, on all of these.
 I share specific steps that caregivers and aging adults can take that are on the program, Why is Patient Education and Engagement so Important?

 46:14 Pamela D. Wilson: Following up on this subject is the caregiving radio program called I Am So Tired of Being a Caregiver.
 This caregiving program is another one of my favorites.
 It features Dr. Brooks Cash from the University of Texas Health Science Center who talks about smoking and digestive issues.
 This caregiving radio program talks about the gap between health issues caused by smoking and what consumers know about how smoking or don’t know about how smoking relates to stomach problems, GERD, indigestion, hiatal hernias, irritable bowel syndrome, Crohn’s, and other diseases.
 My mom was a smoker.
 She suffered from many of these stomach problems, and we had no idea that smoking was the cause.
 Back then, doctors didn’t give us that information.
 We didn’t know any better.
 If you know anyone who smokes, this is one of the top podcasts for caregivers that does offer surprising information about the effects of smoking from Dr. Brooks Cash, based on his extensive medical career and research.